Model-Aware Tokenizer Transfer: Introduction

 AIM encourages the model with the new tokenizer to reproduce the inter-token interactions of the original model’s attention layers.
 In effect, the original model acts as a teacher, while the model with the new tokenizer serves as a student that learns to match its attention patterns.
 This procedure distills structural knowledge about token relationships directly from the teacher, providing a richer and more informative initialization than relying on an embedding layer alone.

 MATT is orthogonal to existing heuristics based on semantic similarity and can be combined with them.
-It acts as an efficient warm-up stage before conventional language model pretraining, reducing the cost of adaptation while preserving model quality.
+It acts as an efficient warm-up stage before conventional language model pretraining: a small residual gap to the original model, most visible on generative tasks, typically remains, but MATT closes most of it at a fraction of the cost of language-modeling-based alternatives, leaving subsequent continual pretraining as the standard path to fully close the gap.

 We evaluate MATT by transferring the tokenizers of Gemma 3 \citep{team2025gemma} and Qwen 3 \citep{qwen3technicalreport} models to extended versions that increase compression and expand coverage for several languages, including English, German, Japanese, Arabic, Swahili, and Ukrainian.
 Across multiple settings, MATT consistently recovers a substantial portion of the original model’s performance on both generative and discriminative tasks, while requiring only a few GPU hours and outperforming heuristic-based transfer methods.